json-api/json-api/format/index.md

 ## Introduction <a href="#introduction" id="introduction" class="headerlink"></a>

-JSON API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
+JSON API is a specification for how an HTTP client should request that resources be fetched or modified, and how an HTTP server should respond to those requests.

+A *resource* is an entity that has *attributes* and may be associated with other resources via *relationships*.
+JSON API does not impose constraints on what a resource may represent.
+For example, a resource could describe an object in a database, an event that has occurred, or the state of a service.

+> Note: JSON API and the HTTP specification do not share the same definition of *resource*.
+For detailed information, see the [FAQ](/faq/#resources-ids).

 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
 This efficiency is achieved